White gods: Proponents

 Rupert Furneaux also linked "White gods" to the ancient city of Tiahuanaco.

 Colonel A. Braghine in his 1940 book The Shadow of Atlantis claimed that the Carib people have reports and legends of a white bearded man whom they called Tamu or Zune who had come from the East, taught the people agriculture and later disappeared in an "easterly direction".
 Braghine also claimed Manco Cápac was a white bearded man.
 The Atlantis author Gerd von Hassler linked the "White gods" to the biblical flood.

-Acclaimed Norwegian explorer Thor Heyerdahl, best known for his voyage across the Pacific in a reconstruction of an ancient vessel in an effort to prove that Polynesia was peopled by South American voyagers, believed that a white race inhabited South America.
+20th-century Norwegian explorer Thor Heyerdahl, best known for his voyage across the Pacific in a reconstruction of an ancient vessel in an effort to prove that Polynesia was peopled by South American voyagers, believed that a white race inhabited South America.

 The archaeologist Pierre Honoré in 1962 proposed the fringe theory that the pre-Columbian Mesoamerican civilizations were due to "white men from the vicinity of Crete".

-The writer and treasure-hunter Robert F. Marx has written extensively about the concept of "White gods".
+Writer and treasure-hunter Robert F. Marx wrote extensively about the concept of "White gods".
 Marx came to the conclusion that white gods "figure in almost every indigenous culture in the Americas."

 The British writer Harold T. Wilkins took the concept of the white gods the furthest, writing that a vanished white race had occupied the whole of South America in ancient times.
 Wilkins also claimed that Quetzalcoatl was from Atlantis.

 The occultist James H. Madole, influenced by Aryanism and Hinduism, wrote that the Aryan race was of great antiquity and had been worshipped worldwide by lower races as "white gods".
 Madole also wrote that the Aryans originated in the Garden of Eden located in North America.

 Most modern scholars consider the "White god legends" to be a post-conquest Spanish invention and that the ideas are based on pseudoscience.

+Hernán Cortés as Quetzalcoatl

+Early accounts of the Spanish conquest describe Hernán Cortés as mistaken for the god, Quetzalcōātl by the Aztec Empire.
+Author and historian Camilla Townsend disputes these claims of belief in the white god mythos by analyzing sources written after the conquest by mostly Spanish authors.
+These Spanish authors likely had political motive for depicting Aztec leader Moctezuma II as a weak leader who perceived Cortés as a god.